FCS 100 - Family Dynamics

 FCS 235 - Apparel Product Development and Analysis

 Examines the processes of apparel product development and quality analysis.
-Emphasis is place on apparel design elements in relation to appearance, performance, and cost.
-Prerequisite: FCS 133, FCS 233.
+Emphasis is placed on apparel design elements in relation to appearance, performance, and cost.
+Prerequisite: FCS 133; FCS 233 or concurrent enrollment

 FCS 246 - Family Systems and Applications